 - 36. Showing solidarity with friends at such times as funerals, feast days, and weddings is extremely important.
-This is primarily done by attendance at these events and by contributing financially. - 37.
+This is primarily don by attendance at these events and by contributing financially. - 37.
 A great many economic needs in Africa are met or alleviated through the solidarity and generosity of relatives and friends. - 37W.
 Westerners greatly admire the high degree of solidarity and generosity they see between African friends and relatives, but they find it difficult to become full economic participants in the society. - 38.
 When people ask for help, they will usually be content with being given a part (sometimes even a small part) of what they are asking for. - 39.
 Offers or exchanges of gifts, food or hospitality may involve unspoken obligations; likewise failing to accept gifts, food or hospitality may have negative implications. - 40.
-Giving preference to the employment of kin over non-kin is a normal expression of family responsibility and solidarity. - 41.
-In many rural communities, and less so in urban neighborhoods, people are afraid to accumulate more goods, or property than their neighbors and kin, for fear of creating jealousy which may load to reprisals being carried out against them on an occult level. - 42.
+When you give to beggars, they are doing you a favor by allowing you to gain credit with Allah. - 41.
+In many rural communities, and less so in urban neighborhoods, people are afraid to accumulate more goods, or property than their neighbors and kin, for fear of creating jealously which may load to reprisals being carried out against them on an occult level. - 42.
 Money "corrupted" is not expected to be paid back; accountability is not enforced; restitution is not practiced. - 44.
 A major function of government is to provide money and other resources to those members of society who are in power or have a close relationship to those in power. - 45.
 An unjust settlement of a dispute is better than an offended complainant.